SoftwareDefinedVehicle/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 ## How to start the runtime services?

+Velocitas has packaged a number of services as runtime services.
-The runtime services (like _KUKSA Databroker_ or _Vehicle Services_) are required to develop _Vehicle Apps_ and run integration tests.
+The  services (like _KUKSA Databroker_ or _Vehicle Services_) can be used when developing _Vehicle Apps_ and to run integration test.

 Currently, the supported options to run these services is either [locally](/docs/tutorials/vehicle_app_runtime/local_runtime) or via the [Kanto runtime](/docs/tutorials/vehicle_app_runtime/kanto_runtime).

 {{< tabpane text=true >}}
    {{% tab header="Local Runtime" %}}

-A VS Code task called `Local Runtime - Up` is available to start all necessary services in the correct order.
+A VS Code task called `Local Runtime - Up` is available to start the included services in the correct order.

 1. Press <kbd>F1</kbd>
 2. Select command `Tasks: Run Task`